Chapter 1:

 A blast.

-Beneath our feet, the floor begins to tremble, cutting short my murderous intents.
+Beneath our feet, the floor begins to quake, cutting short my murderous intents.

-“Ahh, see what you’re making us do.
+“Ahh, see what you’re making us do, losing time like this in the middle of a fire.
 We’ve stayed here for too long.”

-Not even have I enough time to raise my eyes at the strange boy that another blast, far huger, follows.
+I don’t even manage to raise my eyes at the strange boy that another blast, hungrier, follows.

 “The fire must have reached the labs.”